watzek/brainbow/README.md

 You can make changes to the files in the `theme/` folder and your changes should appear automatically.
 Sass files in `theme/sass/` and javascript in `theme/js/` will be compiled and minified as you work.

+Place vendor javascript in the `theme/js/vendor` directory and it will be compiled into a separately loaded `vendor.js` file in the theme folder.

 ## Running the tests

 Unit testing uses [ava](https://github.com/avajs/ava) to run the tests in the `test/` directory.
 You can run the full suite of tests with: